AjitMallav/brain_tumor_detection/README.md

 ## Files and Directories

 - `data`: Contains the dataset of brain MRI images.
-- `BrainTumorCVProject`: Stores the trained model weights.
+- `BrainTumorCVProject.ipynb`: Google Colab code for model development
 - `README.md`: Provides an overview of the project and instructions for running the code.

 ## Requirements